-■Detailed Site Plan Findings
+Detailed Site Plan Findings

-■2.
+- ■2.
 The TDDP identifies the subject property as Subareas 2 and 3 of the TDOZ.
 There are 15 subareas in the TDOZ, two of which are designated as open-space and will remain undeveloped.
 The property is located at the northeast quadrant of the intersection of East West Highway, MD 410 and Belcrest Road.
 The proposed application is for construction of an additional multistory office building with approximately 195,350 gross square feet, a six-level parking garage structure with a total of 1,565 parking spaces, and construction of a roadway between the existing Metro 3 and the proposed Metro 4 office buildings.
-The submitted site plan for the proposed buildings indicates a total of 2,933 surface parking spaces, a total of 374 less than the number of surface parking spaces that existed on these two subareas prior to the approval of the TDDP.
+The submitted site plan for the proposed buildings indicates a total of 2,933 surface parking spaces, a total of 374 less than the number of surface parking spaces that existed on these two subareas prior to the approval of the TDDP. - ■2.
+The total number of proposed surface parking spaces shown in the submitted Detailed Site Plans is less than the total number of surface parking spaces that

-- ■2.
-The total number of proposed surface parking spaces shown in the submitted Detailed Site Plans is less than the total number of surface parking spaces that were existing on the subarea 2 and 3 prior to the approval of the TDDP.
-Pursuant to the TDDP applicability, new structure parking spaces as well as replacement or alterations to legally pre-existing parking spaces are exempt from meeting the TDDP Transportation and Parking Mandatory Requirements. - The PG-TDDP contains a goal of encouraging the use of structured parking and discouraging huge expanses of surface parking. - ■4.
+- ■3.
+The PG-TDDP contains a goal of encouraging the use of structured parking and discouraging huge expanses of surface parking. - ■4.
 As a result, the proposed Detailed Site Plan as submitted with structured parking would not result in any reduction to the total numbers of available and unallocated preferred and premium surface parking caps. - ■5.
 Based on a traffic analysis submitted by the applicant to the Transportation Section, the internal vehicular and pedestrian circulation patterns as proposed in the Detailed Site Plans appear to be acceptable.
-This finding was on based field observations, and the submitted traffic analysis that the proposed office building peak-hour trip generation rates would be nearly 50 percent of the M-NCPPCs approved and published trip generation rates for office.
+This finding was on based field observations, and the submitted traffic analysis that the proposed office building peak-hour trip generation rates would be nearly 50 percent of the M-NCPPC\s approved and published trip generation rates for office.
 The submitted plans show a new access road only 160 feet east of the proposed north-south roadway and between the proposed Metro 4 office building and the proposed parking structure.
 A similar access road is proposed to the east of this roadway.
 Considering the number and close proximately of these three access roads, staff is concerned with potential traffic operational difficulties along Toledo Road.
-Elimination of the access road located to the east of the proposed Boulevard and between the proposed office building and the parking structure appear to be very desirable.
+Elimination of the access road located to the east of the proposed \Boulevard\ and between the proposed office building and the parking structure appear to be very desirable. - ■6.
+Based on a traffic analysis prepared by the applicant, the existing left-turn lane along Adelphi Road at its intersection with Toledo Road is approximately 150 feet long plus taper, and was found to be inadequate storage for the existing left-turning traffic.
+Since additional traffic would be oriented to this intersection, the existing left-turn along northbound Adelphi Road at this location will need to be extended to provide adequate storage for the total projected left-turning traffic.●